wagjo/string-split/README.md

   * delimiter is one character, or string (not implemented yet)
   * does not keep delimiters (whitespace chunks) in the result
 * lowest memory use and almost no garbage (a tiny bit when folding)
-* `Reducer time: 80 ms`
+* `Reducer time: 80 ms (136 ms when keeping whitespace chunks)`
-* `Folder time: 30 ms`
+* `Folder time: 37 ms (71 ms when keeping whitespace chunks)`

-### indexOf reducer/folder with shared String

-* Java 7 no longes shares underlying string
-* this variant uses custom String-like class, which shares data with original string
+* special variant which produces String-like objects which implements CharSequence and shares underlaying data with source string

-* TODO
+* `Reducer time: 52 ms (79 ms when keeping whitespace chunks)`
+* `Folder time: 27 ms (54 ms when keeping whitespace chunks)`

 ## Machine